 Twelve Days of Christmas Price Index

-For the 24th year, PNC Wealth Management has released its Christmas Price Index, a light-hearted look at the cost of the gifts in the classic holiday song, “The Twelve Days of Christmas”.
-True Love's cost of Christmas will be more expensive this year due in part to higher shipping costs and the increase in the national minimum wage.
+For the 25th year, PNC Wealth Management has released its Christmas Price Index, a light-hearted look at the cost of the gifts in the classic Holiday song, “The Twelve Days of Christmas”.
+True Love's cost of Christmas will be more expensive this year due in part to scarcity of swans, partridges, turtle doves and the increase in the national minimum wage.

 Source: PNC Financial Services Group

 The increase in the cost of milkmaids comes as no surprise.
-They are the only unskilled laborers in the Christmas Price Index making minimum wage, and have not had a raise since 1997.
-This year Congress increased the minimum hourly wage from $5.15 to $5.85 bringing the cost of eight Maids-a-Milking for one hour of work to $46.80.
-Since Congress has approved the continued increases in the minimum wage for the next two years, we can expect the cost of milkmaids to continue to increase.
+They are the only unskilled laborers in the Christmas Price Index making minimum wage.
+This year Congress increased the minimum hourly wage from $5.85 to $6.55 bringing the cost of eight Maids-a-Milking for one hour of work to $52.40.

 For more information, visit the www.pncchristmaspriceindex.com website.